 There are, however, four “primary” species of trout that you’ll be able to go after when you stick your line in the waters of North Carolina.

-Brook trout (sometimes called specks or speckled trout) are a Northern Strain that is traditionally found throughout the northern watersheds across the eastern seaboard.
+Brook trout (sometimes called specks or speckled trout) are a Northern Strain that are traditionally found throughout the northern watersheds across the eastern seaboard.
 It’s not uncommon to find southern Appalachian speckled trout native to the area in these waters, too.

 Rainbow trout are found throughout North Carolina, both native and stocked versions, without too much headache or hassle.

-There are dozens and dozens of “subcategories” of rainbow trout that you can find in these waters, and some of the biggest fish you’ll pull out of North Carolina is going to be of the rainbow trout variety.
+There are dozens and dozens of “subcategories” of rainbow trout that you can find in these waters, and some of the biggest fish you’ll pull out of North Carolina are going to be of the rainbow trout variety.

 Brown trout (primarily German Brown and Scottish Brown) trout are also really common throughout the rivers, streams, and lakes of North Carolina.